tcezard/eva-sub-cli/README.md

 ### Submit only

-All submission must have been validated.
+All submissions must have been validated.
 You cannot run the submission without validation.
-Once validated, execute the following command
+Once validated, execute the following command:

 ```shell
 eva-sub-cli.py --metadata_xlsx metadata_spreadsheet.xlsx --submission_dir submission_dir